sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-tensorflow-crnn-model.rst

    	git checkout 64f1f1867bffaacfeacc7a80eebf5834a5726122

-**Step 2.** Train the model, using framework or use the pretrained checkpoint provided in this repository.
+**Step 2.** Train the model, using framework or use the pre-trained checkpoint provided in this repository.

 **Step 3.** Create an inference graph: